Xloron/stream-slugger-docs/docs/versioned_docs/version-1.0/Quick-Setup/setup-stream-slugger.md

----
 sidebar_position: 1
 ---

-# Quick Setup Stream Slugger
+# Quick Setup – Stream Slugger

-When launching Stream Slugger for the first time.
+## Start Up Stream Slugger

-You need to input the Channel name and Chatter name.
+1. **Download Stream Slugger** from the [Steam Store](https://store.steampowered.com/).

+2. **Launch the game** through your Steam Library.

+3. On first launch, you'll be asked to enter:
+   - Your **Twitch Channel Name**
+   - A **Chatter Name** (usually your own Twitch username or that of a co-streamer)

+Once this is set up, Stream Slugger is ready to go – jump in and start slugging!